idf_component.yml

 git

 The URL of the Git repository.
-The URL should be a valid Git remote URL or a path to the local Git repository.
+The URL must be a valid Git remote URL or a path to a local Git repository.

 Example: